APTrust/userguide/docs/depositing/index.md

 * __Glacier-Deep-VA__: Files will be stored ONLY in Glacier Deep Archive, in AWS's Northern Virginia region, and will be encrypted during storage.
 APTrust will not perform any fixity checks on these files.

-* __Wasabi-OR__: Files will be stored only in Wasabi's Oregon data center.
-These files will receive fixity checks every 180 days.

-* __Wasabi-TX__: Files will be stored only in Wasabi's Texas data center.
-These files will receive fixity checks every 180 days.

-* __Wasabi-VA__: Files will be stored only in Wasabi's Virginia data center.
-These files will receive fixity checks every 180 days.

 !!! warning "A note on storage options"
     When you update an existing bag, APTrust will apply Storage-Option of the original version to the new version, even if the new version's Storage-Option tag explicitly specifies something different.
 This is to prevent the proliferation of multiple different versions of an object across multiple storage areas.
 If you want to change the Storage-Option of an existing object, you must delete it and then re-ingest it with the new option.

 #### Storage Options and Fixity Checks

-As noted in the list of storage options above, we check fixity only on items in S3 and Wasabi storage, not on items in Glacier and Glacier Deep Archive.
-If you want APTrust to run regular fixity checks on your materials, choose the Standard, Wasabi-OR, Wasabi-TX or Wasabi-VA storage options.
+As noted in the list of storage options above, we check fixity only on items in S3, not on items in Glacier and Glacier Deep Archive.
+If you want APTrust to run regular fixity checks on your materials, choose the Standard storage option.

 #### Allowed Access Values